Julian Assange Says WikiLeaks Will Share CIA Code With Tech Companies

 WikiLeaks will be sharing alleged CIA hacking techniques with major technology companies such as Apple and Google to allow them to develop fixes for vulnerabilities in their phones and other electronic devices, according to Julian Assange.

-In a lengthy address from Ecuador's Embassy in London, where he remains holed up since 2012, the Wikileaks founder said the group would work with manufacturers to "disarm" purported CIA hacking tools.
+In a lengthy address from Ecuador's Embassy in London, where he remains holed up since 2012, the WikiLeaks founder said the group would work with manufacturers to "disarm" purported CIA hacking tools.
 When the fixes are in place, he said, WikiLeaks would publish the code for those tools online.

 On Tuesday, the group published what it calls a trove of internal CIA documents describing agency techniques and programs for hacking into phones, computers and Internet-connected appliances.
 Many of the techniques take advantage of flaws in software that make programs or devices vulnerable.

-The document dump did not include the code itself — instead, it consisted of user guides, troubleshooting manuals, program specifications and developer chatter.
+The document dump did not include the code itself.
+Instead, it consisted of user guides, troubleshooting manuals, program specifications and developer chatter.

-Wikileaks said Tuesday it was "avoiding the distribution of 'armed' cyberweapons" until there was a "consensus" on how to disable the tools.
+WikiLeaks said Tuesday it was "avoiding the distribution of 'armed' cyberweapons" until there was a "consensus" on how to disable the tools.
 On Wednesday, the group suggested on Twitter that it might work with major tech companies to fix the vulnerabilities that allow the tools to work.

 On Thursday, Assange confirmed that would be the group's strategy.